 Promise to pay – By term

-This plan is a one-term-only arrangement for students who want to limit the interest and late fees charged to their account.
-You must do the following:
+This plan is an arrangement for students who want to limit the interest and late fees charged to their account. (one term at a time)

-- You have to pay 50% of the amount you owe the university for the current term before selecting the promise to pay option.
+- Pay 50% of the amount you owe the university for the Winter term before selecting the promise to pay option.
 It usually takes 3 business days to receive a payment.

 Reminder: To qualify for this plan, you must be in good financial standing with the university, that is, you must have settled any older debt and have honoured all previous payment commitments or promises.

-You can use the promise to pay option for the Winter 2017 term from November 16, 2016.
+You can select the promise to pay option for the Winter 2019 term from December 3, 2018.

 Assistance from an information officer

 - Paying your balance quickly and not waiting until the end of the term decreases your interest charges, helps minimize administrative fees and maintains your account in good standing.